decaquestionmarks/PrisonersDilemmaTournament/README.md

 # PrisonersDilemmaTournament

-This is my CS 269i class project.
+This is CaryKH's CS 269i class project.

 Watch This Place's awesome videos about iterated Prisoner's Dilemma for context!